Substitution reaction: Nucleophilic substitution

 Nucleophilic substitution reactions are commonplace in organic chemistry, and they can be broadly categorized as taking place at a carbon of a saturated aliphatic compound carbon or (less often) at an aromatic or other unsaturated carbon center.

 Mechanisms

-Nucleophilic substitutions on aliphatic carbon centers can proceed by two different mechanisms, unimolecular nucleophilic substitution (SN1) and bimolecular nucleophilic substitution (SN2).
+Nucleophilic substitutions can proceed by two different mechanisms, unimolecular nucleophilic substitution (SN1) and bimolecular nucleophilic substitution (SN2).
+The two reactions are named according tho their rate law, with SN1 having a first-order rate law, and SN2 having a second-order.